smk291/tetris/readme.md

 * `ActiveBlock`
 * `TetrominoQueue`

-The `RowList` is the only item not discuss above, in [key concepts](#keyconcepts).
+The `RowList` is the only item not discussed in [key terms and concepts](#keyconcepts), in [key concepts](#keyconcepts).
 It's used to represent every collection of squares: the playfield, sinking pieces and active block.
 While the game is played, the squares the player sees on the screen always represent at least two `RowLists`: the active block and the playfield.

 Here are the classes representing actions, ordered roughly from simplest to most complex:
 * `BoundsTester` && `PlacementTester`: These test whether a coordinate or set of coordinates is in bounds and whether already contains a square.